-It is expected that you arrive approximately five minutes before the scheduled start time of your class.
+It is expected that you arrive on time for classes.
 Many professors become irritated when students do not arrive to class on time; in many cases, arriving late can lower your grade or you may not be permitted to enter the class.

-■ Group Projects
+Group Projects